SlamJones/shooter/README.md

 Shooter is a top-down arcade shooter game.
 The player, enemies, pickups, and projectiles are represented by colored circles of various sizes.

-Pickups grant new weapons or increase ammo of existing weapons, or restore some health.
+Pickups grant new weapons, increase ammo of existing weapons, or restore some health.
 Pickup spawns are controlled by a central function, which waits to spawn if a pickup is already present.
-The spawn controller determines if a pickup is to be spawned, where to spawn it, and what values it has.
+The spawn controller determines if a pickup is to be spawned, where to spawn it, what values it has, and how long it will exist before deacying and disappearing from screen.
 Spawns can be affected by player score or other variables.

 Weapons come in many forms.
 The 'Basic' weapon fires one projectile at a time at a moderate rate, with Damage of 1.
-Other weapons include 'Shotgun', which spawns 7 pellets in a fan pattern (angle of spread and number of pellets can be modified at run-time or in the script), 'Shatter', which causes a pellet, after hitting an object, to become 3 porjectiles, in a fan pattern, spreading out from the center of the hit object.
+Other weapons include 'Shotgun', which spawns 7 pellets in a fan pattern (angle of spread and number of pellets can be modified at run-time or in the script), 'Shatter', which causes a pellet, after hitting an object, to become 3 projectiles, spreading out in a fan pattern from the center of the hit object.
 'Wide' fires several parallel projectiles in the direction the player is facing.
 'Split' causes a projectile, upon hitting an object, to turn into 4 projectiles, radiating outward from hit object.
 'Passthru' determines how many objects it can hit before being destroyed.
 Other weapon types can be created, and weapon types can be combined.
-For example, 'Split > Shatter' first screate a 'Split' when hitting an object.
+For example, 'Split > Shatter' first creates a 'Split' when hitting an object.
 Each of the created projectiles from the 'Split' will 'Shatter' when encountering an object, potentially leading to a cascade of projectiles being created.